-Have you imagined making money by playing video games?
+Did you ever get paid to play video games?
+Have you imagined making money doing so?
 It seems like a pipe dream, but it’s actually possible.

 The games industry has come far in terms of what it can offer to both game developers and its player communities.
 If you’re looking to make a buck off of gaming, then we have a few suggestions.